-Code Acronym Applicability Notes State Rules of Professional Responsibility All lawyers If case is venued in jurisdiction in which adjunct is not licensed, which states' rules apply?
-Code of Conduct for United States Judges CCUSJ See Compliance Section-except for a few specified exceptions, this code applies to special masters in federal court Code of Conduct for Judicial Employees ССЈЕ Federal judges may impose these or similar standards on non- employee judicial adjuncts 28 U.S.C. § 455 Disqualification Statute Fed.
+Code Acronym Applicability Notes State Rules of Professional Conduct All attorneys Generally, an attorney is subject to the rules of all bars in which the attorney is admitted and a court can reasonably expect its own rules to apply to a neutral it appoints Code of Conduct for United States Judges CCUSJ See Compliance Section-except for a few specified exceptions, this code applies to neutrals appointed in federal court Code of Conduct for Judicial Employees CCJE Federal judges may impose these or similar standards on non- employee neutrals 28 U.S.C. § 455 Disqualification Statute Fed.
 R. Civ.
-P. 53(b)(3) makes this binding on special masters in federal court
+P. 53(b)(3) makes this binding on neutrals appointed in federal court